Parents who have traveled this path are the best experts of all. Here are some of their thoughts.

 I didn’t voluntarily return her to God; I had no choice.
 I did have a choice in how I could love her, honor her, share our journey and her life with those people that we loved and knew us.
 We are all better for having followed our daughter’s lead in this story.
 She was a gift and I am grateful, every day, that we allowed ourselves to receive it. — Alessandra

-Parent quotes from A Gift of Time: Continuing Your Pregnancy When Your Baby's Life Is Expected to Be Brief by Amy Kuebelbeck and Deborah L. Davis (Johns Hopkins University Press, 2011).
+Parent quotes from A Gift of Time: Continuing Your Pregnancy When Your Baby's Life Is Expected to Be Brief by Amy Kuebelbeck and Deborah L. Davis (Johns Hopkins University Press, 2011; second edition forthcoming).
 Used with permission.